Revolutionary & unique technique stops tooth pain

 Sensitivity to sweet food

 For some people, eating sweet foods causes tooth pain.
 In this case, you must avoid eating foods packed full of artificial sweeteners or sugar1.
+This needs to be focussed on even more if you have fillings.
 After you stop the sugar in your diet, the pain will usually stop within several weeks.

 All you will need to do is stop eating all sweet foods or the foods that are causing this tooth pain.
-You must do this until the sensitivity goes away7.
+Because it takes time, you must do this until the sensitivity goes away7.

 Most of the time, medication is not required to relieve the pain.
-If that doesn’t fix it, click here to buy a natural gel toothpaste for sensitive teeth.
+However, if

 Sensitivity to heat

 Hot food is also known to produce tooth sensitivity after a filling and many things cause it8.
-If your teeth have a sensitivity to heat, you should think about the following reasons.
+Therefore, if your teeth have a sensitivity to heat, you should think about the following, possible causes.
 These are less likely to happen but can create a hot and even a cold sensitivity in teeth.
 This can lead to tooth pain after a filling9.

 Sensitivity to pressure

 The pressure from your teeth on food that you are eating may also be a source of sensitivity or pain after a filling.
 This sensitivity may last for hours or even days.
-There are several foods you can avoid that will help you minimise the pain10.
+However, there are several foods you can avoid that will help you minimise the pain10.

 These foods are ice, nuts and hard candy.
 If you chew on hard foods, a fresh filling that has not had time to set yet is more likely to dislodge.
 This places unnecessary pressure on your teeth while they are still recovering10.